ksqsf/librime-llama/README.md

 librime-llama works in a similar way to librime-octagram, which is an n-gram (or "any-gram") implementation.

-Rime's grammar support provides a way to "contextually" weight each candidate, with the context provided as an argument. librime-octagram, for example, queries a gram DB and returns such contextual weights. librime-llama finds such them by querying llama.cpp.
+Rime's grammar support provides a way to "contextually" weight each candidate, with the context provided as an argument. librime-octagram, for example, queries a gram DB and returns such contextual weights. librime-llama just finds them by querying llama.cpp.

 As the first step, librime-llama computes the sentence embedding as a digest of the context.
 The idea is to summarize the "topic" of the context.